Terms and Conditions

 Certain services offered on this marketplace require valid licences or certifications.
 This includes, but is not limited to:

-- Assembly & Installation: Security System Installation
+- Assembly & Installation: Security System Installation, Light Fixture Installation, Garage Door Opener, Water Heater Installation, Appliance Installation

 - Automotive: Auto Body Work (structural repairs)